nielsfaber/zoned-heating/readme.md

 It is designed to create a 'link' between your main thermostat and smart radiator valves (TRVs).

+Note: This is a work-in-progress, so things may not work properly yet.
+Report issues when you find them.

 ## Installation
 No HACS support yet, only manual installation possible